 For Christmas, a small, neatly wrapped present becomes the perfect placeholder.

-3. Choose a color scheme
+11. Choose a color scheme

 'I like to steer clear of white plates,' muses interior designer Penny Morrison.
-'Why choose something so plain when hand-painted ceramic tableware can instantly add a beautiful artisanal feel to your set up?'
+'Why choose something so plain when hand-painted ceramic tableware can instantly add a beautiful artisanal feel to your setup?'

 Transferring traditional Christmas color schemes to your dining table will really envelop your guests in the festivities, and there's something very comforting about using these reds and greens we so associate with December.

-4. Inject some personality
+12. Inject some personality

 Tablescaping should be, purely and simply, fun.
-Not every occasion calls for white linens, pillar candles and antique silverware.
+Not every occasion calls for white linens, pillar candles, and antique silverware.

 Up the ante by including shining baubles along the table, in an array of rainbow brights that pick up key shades you've used elsewhere.
 Overall, you really only want to highlight two or three colors to stop the scheme from being chaotic.
 These color threads will help tie the mixing of patterns together.

-‘This year, I definitely think colours like blues and pinks will be more prominent,' says Alice Naylor-Leyland, founder of Mrs. Alice.
+‘This year, I definitely think colors like blues and pinks will be more prominent,' says Alice Naylor-Leyland, founder of Mrs. Alice.
 'I also think there will be lots of different textures, such as feathers and glitter, as well as a more dressed-up approach to make the occasion stand out.’

-5. Make an everlasting impression
+13. Make an everlasting impression

 ‘Over the festive season, we like to use a mixture of bud vases with dried flowers, including helichrysum, in warm jewel-like tones,' says plantswoman Kitten Grayson.
-'Put larger headed flowers like helichrysum at the neck of the vase and airy grasses dancing on top to create movement without interrupting conversation across the table.’
+'Put larger-headed flowers like helichrysum at the neck of the vase and airy grasses dancing on top to create movement without interrupting conversation across the table.’

-6. Add some whimsy
+14. Add some whimsy

 Kitsch Christmas ornaments and baubles make wonderful additions to a tablescape.
 Try placing a few on the table and tying them together with a decorative bowl full to the brim with decorations – the child inside will love this so much more than some more veggies.

-Festive gift boxes on place settings could each contain a similar bauble a thoughtful and unexpected gift to your guests.
+Festive gift boxes on place settings could each contain a similar bauble thoughtful and unexpected gift to your guests.

-7. Consider textures
+15. Consider textures

-Texture is so important when it comes to creating a multi-dimensional tablescape.
+The texture is so important when it comes to creating a multi-dimensional tablescape.

-'More is more!,' says Penny Morrison.
+'More is more!' says Penny Morrison.
 'I love a maximalist approach so I always suggest using lots of accessories and layering different table linens to add different dimensions to the tablescape.'

-Think tactile chargers, woven placemats and the softest linens.
+Think tactile chargers, woven placemats, and the softest linens.

-9. Create height
+17. Create height

 It's easy to focus so much on looking down at the table that you forget about how the table looks from afar – which is how your guests will view it as they arrive.